Skip to main content

 At the beginning of the third year, an Introduction to Chest Radiology lecture and an Imaging Lab are included in the Introduction to Clinical Clerkship week.
 Medical students are exposed to a wide range of imaging studies while taking care of patients during their third and fourth years.

-The Northwestern Radiology 6-10-week summer fellowship program gives students underrepresented in medicine (UIM) the opportunity to gain insight into the specialty of Radiology while developing research skills required to perform medical imaging research.
-Recipients will work closely with mentors in the department of radiology to define study objectives, test hypotheses, and analyze data.
-They will also have the opportunity to learn about the Radiology residency program.
-Ultimately, this experience gives UIM medical students a chance to consider academic radiology as a future career option.
+This Northwestern Radiology 6-10-week summer fellowship program gives students in the biomedical field the opportunity to gain insight into the specialty of Radiology while developing research skills required to perform medical imaging research.
+Recipients work closely with mentors in the radiology department to define study objectives, test hypotheses, and analyze data.
+They also have the opportunity to learn about the Radiology residency program.
+Ultimately, this experience gives students a chance to consider academic radiology as a future career option.

-The department offers the opportunity to work withmentors to formulate a question, develop the research skills to answer it, and produce a scholarly product.
-Candidates will work with their mentor to jointly develop a research proposal suitable for summer research.
-The finalized proposal should identify the Radiology mentor, include a cover letter, a recent CV of the candidate, and a 1-page description of the research project (title, background, aims, hypothesis, study design, timing and duration of the project).
+The department offers the opportunity to work with mentors to formulate a question, develop the research skills to answer it, and produce a scholarly product.
+Candidates work with their mentors to jointly develop a research proposal suitable for summer research.
+The finalized proposal should identify the Radiology mentor, include a cover letter, a recent CV of the candidate, and a 1-page description of the research project (title, background, aims, hypothesis, study design, timing, and duration of the project).

-Eligibility: Applications should be UIMs who are undergraduates or full-time students in medicine, biomedical engineering; electrical engineering, computer science or a rated field.
+Applicants should be undergraduates or full-time students in medicine, biomedical engineering, electrical engineering, computer science, or a rated field.
 Candidates must commit to work full-time for 6-10 weeks on the proposed research project.
 The research project must be performed with a mentor in the Department of Radiology at Northwestern University.

-Candidates interested in a research project and mentor in radiology should contact Cynthia Collazo (cynthia.casillas@northwestern.edu).
-Visit our UIM Research Summer Fellowship webpage
+Candidates interested in a research project and mentors in Radiology should email radiology@northwestern.edu.

 Radiology Clerkship & Electives